 The area of the Project has been the subject of previous investigations completed in support of resource exploration, the pre-feasibility study, and the Environmental Assessment.
 The analysis and interpretation of data collected as a part of these earlier studies have allowed for the development of a conceptual hydrogeological model for the Project.
-Data used in the development of the conceptual hydrogeological model (e.g., topography and drainage, geology, and hydrogeology) are provided in the baseline hydrogeology report (Golder 2021).
-Key aspects of the conceptual hydrogeological model are summarized below:
+Data used in the development of the conceptual hydrogeological model (e.g., topography and drainage, geology, hydrogeology) are provided in the baseline hydrogeology report (Annex III, Hydrogeology Baseline Report).
+Key aspects of the conceptual hydrogeological model that pertain to the development of the numerical groundwater flow model are summarized below:

 The topography and drainage in the regional study area (RSA) are illustrated in Figure A-2.
-The Project is located along the southwestern rim of the Athabasca Basin, a large Paleoproterozoic-aged, flat-lying sedimentary basin that covers much of northern Saskatchewan and part of northern Alberta (RPA 2017).
+The Project would be located along the southwestern rim of the Athabasca Basin, a large Paleoproterozoic-aged, flat-lying sedimentary basin that covers much of northern Saskatchewan and part of northern Alberta (RPA 2017).
 The topography of the Project site is dominated by glacial features including eskers and drumlins locally modified by wind action following retreat of the Laurentide Ice Sheet (Norris et al. 2017).
 Surface drainage in the RSA occurs as a part of the Clearwater River system, which is defined by the topographic divide of the Broach Lake catchment (i.e., the headwaters of the system) and includes, sequentially downstream in the Clearwater River system, the catchments of Patterson Lake, Forrest Lake, Beet Lake, and Naomi Lake and their associated tributaries.